hendrik-scholz/node-red-icloud/README.md

 * Node.js version: v0.10.25
 * Node-RED version: v0.13.1

-To synchronize reminders with your iPhone you need an iCloud account.
+To create reminders in iCloud and synchronize them with your iPhone you need an iCloud account.

 ## Features

 Currently, the following use case is supported.

-You can create reminders using the flow create-reminder.
-Set the Apple ID and the password of your iCloud account in one of the following requests and send the request to the service.
+You can create reminders for a specific date and/or geofence.
+Set the Apple ID and the password of your iCloud account in one of the following requests and send the request to the create-reminder flow.
 A reminder will be generated in your iCloud account.
 If you have configured your iPhone to synchronize with iCloud, the created reminder will be sent to your phone.

 **Request**